-What is a Medical and Clinical Laboratory Technician?
+What You Need to Know About Medical and Clinical Laboratory Technician

 - Examine cells stained with dye to locate abnormalities.